 I’m lucky enough to partner with Clothes Doctor to share this blog post today.
-Clothes Doctor are an online and local tailor and clothing restoration company.
+Clothes Doctor is an online and local tailor and clothing restoration company.
 They sell eco-friendly detergent and clothing materials as well as being a go-to clothing restoration service.

-If you’ve got a favourite coat with a rip in, they’ll fix it!
+If you’ve got a favourite coat with a rip-in, they’ll fix it!
 Have a stain that won’t get out, they’ll sort it.

 I was lucky enough to receive some clothing care products from them for review, including their signature eco-wash and their eco-wash for silk.
 I’ve used the former and I am a total convert!
 Not only are my clothes cleaner (and in an eco-friendly way!) they also smell great!
 Fresh, not synthetically scented.
 Just my kind of washing.